-Signs of shock include rapid breathing which may be noisy, rapid heart rate with a weak pulse, pale mucous membranes (gums, lips, under eyelids), severe depression (listlessness), and cool extremities (limbs and ears).
-The cat may vomit.
+Signs of shock include rapid breathing (which may be noisy), rapid heart rate with a weak pulse, pale mucous membranes (gums, lips, under eyelids), severe depression (listlessness), and cool extremities (limbs and ears).
+Your cat may vomit.

 What should I do if my cat is showing signs of shock?

-Keep the cat as quiet as possible and try to conserve heat by covering it with blankets, towels, or even newspapers.
-Follow the A, B, Cs of first aid:
+Keep your cat as quiet as possible and try to conserve heat by covering it with blankets, towels, or even newspapers.
+Follow the A, B, and Cs of first aid:

 C Cardiac function

 Airway.
-Anything that obstructs the airway prevents oxygen entering the lungs.
-Do your best to clear the mouth and throat of any obstruction such as vomit, saliva, or other foreign material.
-Be careful - your pet may bite you in panic.
+Anything that obstructs the airway prevents oxygen from entering the lungs.
+Do your best to clear the mouth and throat of any obstruction, such as vomit, saliva, or other foreign material.
+Be careful - your cat may bite you in panic.

 Breathing.
-If the cat is unconscious and does not appear to be breathing, try gently pumping the chest with the palm of your hand, at the same time feeling just behind the elbow to detect a heartbeat or pulse.
-If this is unsuccessful, give the pet rescue breathing (see below).
+If your cat is unconscious and does not appear to be breathing, try gently pumping the chest with the palm of your hand, at the same time feeling just behind the elbow to detect a heartbeat or pulse.
+If this is unsuccessful, give your cat rescue breathing (see below).
 Be careful - injured pets may bite you out of fear.
 If you are unsure about the health or vaccination status of the injured pet, avoid contact with bodily fluids and blood.

 Cardiac function.
-If you are unable to detect a heartbeat or pulse, or if appears weak and slow, try pressing on the chest with your palm and elevate the lower half of the body to promote blood flow to the brain.
-Follow the steps below, under CPR.
+If you are unable to detect a heartbeat or pulse, or if it feels weak and slow, try pressing on the chest with your palm and elevating the lower half of the body to promote blood flow to the brain.
+Follow the CPR steps below.

 How do I perform rescue breathing for my cat?

-4. Place your hand over the cat's muzzle while holding the mouth shut and extend the neck.
-For cats, you can sometimes improvise with a styrofoam cup or other similar shaped object, by putting the opening over the cat's face and poking a large hole in the bottom for you to breathe through.
+- Place your hand over your cat's muzzle while holding the mouth shut and extend the neck.
+For cats, you can sometimes improvise with a Styrofoam cup or other similarly shaped object by poking a large hole in the bottom for you to breathe through and putting the opening over your cat's face.
 Ensure a relatively tight seal around the muzzle.

 What if my cat requires CPR?

-After you have established an airway and begun rescue breathing, if there are still no obvious signs of life you should attempt chest compressions.
+If there are still no obvious signs of life after you have established an airway and begun rescue breathing, you should attempt chest compressions:

-2. If possible, lay the cat on her right side.
+- If possible, lay your cat on its right side.

-5. Use one hand to compress the chest from both sides by putting your fingers on one side and your thumb on the other side of the chest.
+- Use one hand to compress the chest from both sides by putting your fingers on one side and your thumb on the other side of the chest.
 Compress the chest 100-120 times per minute.
-The rate should be about 30 compressions for every 2 breaths.
+The rate should be about 30 compressions for every two breaths.